milwad-dev/laravel-validate/README.md

 php artisan vendor:publish --tag="validate-lang-{$lang}"
 ```

-You can replace `$lang` with your lang name, for example:
+You can replace `$lang` with your language name, for example:

 ```shell
 php artisan vendor:publish --tag="validate-lang-en"
 ```

-If you don't know about langs name you can see [Support Languages](#support-languages) section.
+You can see the [Support Languages](#support-languages) section if you don't know the language's name.

 # Configurations